Pipefish, together with seahorses, form the family Syngnathidae.

 Pipefish are not great at competing for food and for this reason they should be kept in a tank with only other pipefish or seahorses.

-Larger pipefish will sometimes eat small fish, and freshwater pipefish will sometimes each insects and worms.
+Larger pipefish will sometimes eat small fish, and freshwater pipefish will sometimes each insect and worms.

 In general, pipefish are great at getting into all the nooks and crannies due to their slim body shape, however they have a short digestive tract so they need to feed little and often or they run out of energy very quickly.

 To maintain a good diet in a pipefish aquarium, the tank should be well established, with lots of live rock and macroalgae to house large pod populations.

 When you introduce your pipefish into the aquarium, you should make sure you have a number of different live foods at the ready (even if you’ve seen them being fed with frozen food, a new environment may set them back and they may not eat frozen food).

 Your pipefish will need a variety of live foods, to provide them with a complete nutritional diet.

 You should select foods that originate from a marine environment as they are rich in Highly Unsaturated Fatty Acids.